segmentio/analytics-go/Readme.md

 ## Documentation

-The links bellow should provide all the documentation needed to make the best use of the library and the Segment API:
+The links bellow should provide all the documentation needed to make the best use of the library and the Journify API:

 - [Documentation](https://segment.com/docs/libraries/go/)
 - [godoc](https://godoc.org/gopkg.in/journifyio/journify-go-sdk)